Everything you need to know about chickpeas (a.k.a. garbanzo beans), including different varieties, uses, and nutrition information.

 Confession: For a very long time I didn’t realize that chickpeas and garbanzo beans were the same thing.
 But then I discovered there is so much more to learn about chickpeas/garbanzo beans (/Bengal gram/Egyptian pea/chana/the list of names goes on).
 So let’s do some learning!

-Variations of Chickpeas
+Types of Chickpeas

-We can break this “variations” section into two parts.
 There are different varieties of chickpeas which vary by the plant itself, then there are varying forms you may find these legumes in your grocery.
 So first, here are a few varieties you may find around the world:

 - Kabuli: Large and beige with a thin skin, these are increasingly common in American groceries.
 They have a mild nutty, creamy flavor.